salmaOsa22/ADB/docs/Labs/Lab1.md

 **Here is an illustrated problem with SQL transactions to simulate the problem:**

 #### 1. Lost update problem
+## Lost Update Problem

+This problem occurs when two or more transactions read and update the same data item concurrently without being aware of each other's changes.
+As a result, the last update overwrites the previous ones, leading to the loss of some updates and causing data inconsistency.

+### 💡 Real-World Scenario

+Two users (sessions) try to withdraw money from the same account at the same time:

+- **User A** reads the balance = 100, decides to withdraw 30 → wants to update it to 70.
+- **User B** also reads the balance = 100, decides to withdraw 50 → wants to update it to 50.
+- If both updates happen without proper control, one will overwrite the other.

+⚠️ This leads to lost updates and incorrect final balance.

 #### 2. The Temporary Update (or Dirty Read) Problem